enso-managers/home/tools/intro-sheet2reqif.md

 ### Resources and Resource Classes

-If there is a term in curly brackets at the end of a worksheet name, a SpecIF resourceClass associated to that title as defined by the ontology is selected as type of all resources/objects found on this worksheet.
+If there is a term in curly brackets at the end of a worksheet name, a SpecIF resourceClass associated to that term as defined by the ontology is selected as type of all resources/objects found on this worksheet.
 Otherwise, a term in curly brackets in the file name is used as a substitute.
 In both cases a specific meaning is attributed to the resources/objects.

 If no type designation is found at all, a new resourceClass is defined with a generic title without a particular meaning.

-Unfortunately, no ontology term ready for interpretation by the system can be used in the filename, as certain characters (e.g. the colon) are not allowed in filenames.
+Unfortunately, a global ontology term cannot be readily used in the filename, as certain characters (e.g. the colon) are not allowed in filenames.
-However, some terms including “requirement”, “feature”, “annotation”, “user-story” and “pain-point“ (as well as any other local term as defined by the ontology) are interpreted correctly by the tool and replaced by an ontology term.
+However, local terms including “requirement”, “feature”, “annotation”, “user-story” and “pain-point“ (as well as any other local term as defined by the ontology) are interpreted correctly by the tool and replaced by an ontology term.